Hoffit/Java-Practice/inheritance/Readme.md

 - ShopTest.java
 - TheaterTest.java

-From command line, you can build and run the tests:
+From windows command line, you can build and run the tests:
 `./gradlew test`

+Otherwise, run the tests from within IntelliJ.